-Cookies are everywhere and cannot be avoided if a user wants to enjoy access on the best and largest websites from the internet - local or international.
-With a clear understanding on the way they operate and the benefits they bring, the necessary security measures can be taken so as to navigate reliably on the internet.
+Cookies are everywhere and cannot be avoided if a user wants to enjoy access to the best and largest websites from the internet - local or international.
+With a clear understanding of the way they operate and the benefits they bring, the necessary security measures can be taken so as to navigate reliably on the internet.

 How much space can cookies occupy on the hard drive?

-Cookies are small text files that require a very small storage space.
+Cookies are small text files that require very small storage space.